moinulhossainmahim/shop-ui/README.md

 - **JWT Tokenization**: Implement robust JSON Web Token mechanisms to fortify authentication.

 ### 7. Validation

 - **Schema Validation**: Implemented **zod** schema validation with integrating **React Hook Form** in Login and Registration page.

+### 8. Pagination and Filtering

+  - **Paginating in products**: Added pagination for fetching more products.
+  - **Products Filtering**: Implmented filter products by categories and search the products by name.